University of Mary Hardin–Baylor: History

 Beginning in 1922, a few male students, known as "Campus Boys", were allowed to attend classes and work on campus through their junior year, at which time they transferred to Baylor University or another college for their senior year and graduation.
 "Campus Boys" did work that was deemed unsuitable for the young ladies.
 They maintained the grounds, unloaded coal from rail cars, milked cows, fed hogs, served as night watchmen, and unstopped drains.
 They lived on the second floor of a carpenter shop in quarters dubbed "The Shack".

 In 1925, Baylor Female College was renamed Baylor College for Women.
 A year later, it was accredited by the Southern Association of Colleges and Universities, being the first Texas Baptist college to do so.
 Then in 1927, it received accreditation from the American Association of Colleges.
 In 1925, enrollment peaked at 2,372, which forced the college to start a costly building project.
 That, in addition to a devastating campus fire in 1929, required immediate construction of even more buildings, and with the help of the Great Depression, brought the college to the edge of bankruptcy.
 It was saved by a private donation from Mary and John G. Hardin.
 In gratitude, the college changed its name to Mary Hardin–Baylor College in 1934.

 In 1968, the Scott and White College of Nursing, named for the Scott and White Memorial Hospital located in nearby Temple, became a part of Mary Hardin–Baylor College.

 Mary Hardin–Baylor College once again became fully coeducational in 1971.
 August of that year had the first male graduates, including three males receiving bachelor's degrees.
 With the inauguration in 1978 of its first graduate program, a master of education, the college achieved status as a university with five schools: Arts and Sciences, Creative Arts, Business, Education, and Nursing.
-It was renamed the University of Mary Hardin–Baylor.
+At that same time, it was renamed the University of Mary Hardin–Baylor.